| Note I: This method may not be

 launching and retrieving systems designed for this

+purpose.
 In the pigging method, a tight-fitting

 wiping device (or "pig") is placed in a launching system